 The recipe calls for 10-15 pounds of charcoal and the smoke wood to be lit using a chimney starter about an hour before cooking.
 All fuel is supposed to be covered with white/gray ash before cooking begins.

 I deviate from the process somewhat on this point, but achieve the same end result.
-I fire the cooker using the Standard Method, lighting a Weber chimney full of Kingsford charcoal briquettes, dumping them into the charcoal chamber when hot, then adding another full chimney of unlit briquettes and the smoke wood chunks over the lit coals (Photo 5).
+I fire the cooker using the Standard Method, lighting a Weber chimney starter full of Kingsford Charcoal Briquets, dumping them into the charcoal chamber when hot, then adding another full chimney of unlit briquettes and the smoke wood chunks over the lit coals (Photo 5).

 Note that a Weber chimney filled to the top holds about 5 lb 5 oz of Kingsford charcoal, so two Weber chimneys of Kingsford is sufficient for this recipe.

 When the smoke wood is engulfed in flames, but not fully consumed (Photo 6), assemble the cooker.
 Put the water pan in place and fill it with cool tap water.
 Close all three bottom vents, but set the top vent fully open and leave it that way during the entire cooking process.